serverlessworkflow/specification/specification.md

 Defining a cron-based scheduled starts for the runtime implementations would mean that there needs to be an event service that issues the needed events at the defined times to trigger workflow instance creation.

-The `adhoc` property is useful when we have a workflow definition with a starting [Event state](#Event-State).
-When this is the case, it defines what happens with the workflow instance once all of its execution paths complete (and workflow execution is not explicitly terminated by using the `terminate` property of the [state end definition](#End-Definition)).
-If the workflow definition includes a starting state which is not an Event state, the `adhoc` property can be ignored.
-It's main purpose is to allow handling of event streams.
+The `adhoc` property allows you to change the default behavior of workflow instances.

-By default, as decribed in the [Core Concepts](#Core-Concepts) section, a workflow instance is terminated once there are no more active execution paths.
-By setting `adhoc` to `true`, you can bypass this default behavior.
-In this case once there are no active workflow execution paths, instead of terminating the instance, the instance should be kept alive and the starting Event-state should become active again.
-In this scenario you must pay close attention to the state [end definition](#End-Definition) as the only way to terminate a workflow instance when `adhoc` is set to `true` is by explicitly ending an execution path with the [end definition](#End-Definition) `terminate` property, or by using the workflow [execution timeout](#ExecTimeout-Definition) definition.
+By default, as described in the [Core Concepts](#Core-Concepts) section, a workflow instance is terminated once there are no more active execution paths, one of its active paths ends in a "terminate" [end definition](#End-Definition), or when its [`execTimeout`](#ExecTimeout Definition) time is reached.

+Setting the `adhoc` property to "true" allows you change this default behavior in that a workflow instance created from this workflow definition can only be terminated if one of its active paths ends in a "terminate" [end definition](#End-Definition), or when its [`execTimeout`](#ExecTimeout Definition) time is reached.
+This allows you to explicitly model workflows where an instance should be kept alive, to collect (event) data for example.

 You can reference the [specification examples](#Examples) to see the `adhoc` property in action.